Same Diff by Donato Mancini (Released by Talonbooks in 2017)

-The elevator shot them skyward through the branched cortex of the city, following track to track, the horizontal changes registering only slightly, the two men in the quiet of small betrayal.
+Skyward through the branched cortex of the city, following track to track, the horizontal changes slight, the two registering quietly the small betrayal.

 Marianas was up to her knees in robotics, a soldering gun in left hand, a vid-screen forecasting some repair, remote ear buds in place.